EGroupware/rag/README.md

 - [x] change search in filterbox, to include:
   * selection which search-type to use incl. legacy search
   * fulltext operator help (like in RAG UI)
-- [ ] cache embeddings of the search-pattern to not always have to request them again
+- [x] cache embeddings of the search-pattern to not always have to request them again
-- [ ] store md5 or sha1 of chunks, to not regenerate embeddings of unchanged chunks
+- [x] store sha256 of chunks, to not regenerate embeddings of unchanged chunks
 - [ ] support other embedding models AND modify schema to support its number of dimensions (the latter is not yet implemented!)
 - [ ] make the results of the above searches available to AI agents / integrate with them